ivarho/hubitatappndevice/Device/tuyaDevices/Readme.md

 has endpoint 104.
 But for other switches I think I have seen endpoints around 0-4.

 I am posting this half finished work for others to get started with tuya devices on Hubitat.

+The tuyaGenericDevice.groovy can be used as a basis for developing support for new devices.
+The tuyaWifiSiren.groovy is for the NEO Alarm Siren (Wifi-model)